Perhaps you’ve heard the idiom ‘don’t put all your eggs in one basket‘?

 Who is better off?

 On the face of it, Abby and Bobby’s income, at double Carrie and Derrie’s seems to be the easy answer.
 But if A&B Fashion Store fails, then Abby and Bobby are down $132,000, giving them $0 income until they can find another job, while Carrie and Derrie would only lose Carrie’s wage of $45,000, leaving them with $21,000 – certainly it will be tougher, but definitely possible for them to keep afloat, provided they have been sensible with any debt.
-If need be, they can sell their shares, swapping their long-term $2,000 annual income for a once-off boost from $21,000 to $46,000 in order to tide them over until Carrie can find another job or make more money from T-shirts.
+If need be, they can sell their shares, swapping their long-term $2,000 annual income for a once-off boost to tide them over until Carrie can find another job or make more money from T-shirts.
 Likewise, if Derrie is fired, they will still have $41,000.
 If on top of that people stop buying Carrie’s T-shirts, they will still have $37,000 and if then, on top of that, all of their shares stop paying dividends, Carrie and Derrie will still have $35,000 a year to live on.

 Another way of visualising income diversification is to consider your income streams as a web.
 Abby and Bobby’s web has only one strand, and if it breaks, currently, their entire income breaks.
 Carrie and Derrie’s web, however, has multiple strands, meaning that just like a spiders’ web instead of a tightrope thread, it can withstand more breaks.